 The Company is subject to risks and uncertainties common to early-stage companies in the biotechnology industry, including, but not limited to, development by competitors of new technological innovations, protection of proprietary technology, dependence on key personnel, contract manufacturer and contract research organizations, compliance with government regulations and the need to obtain additional financing to fund operations.
-Since commencing operations in 2014, the majority of the Company's efforts have been focused on the research and development of CPI-006, CPI-818 and ciforadenant.
-The Company believes that it will continue to expend substantial resources for the foreseeable future as it continues clinical development of, seek regulatory approval for and, if approved, prepare for the commercialization of CPI-006, CPI-818 and ciforadenant, as well as product candidates under the Company's other development programs.
+Since commencing operations in 2014, the majority of the Company's efforts have been focused on the research and development of CPI-818, ciforadenant and mupadolimab (formerly CPI-006).
+The Company believes that it will continue to expend substantial resources for the foreseeable future as it continues clinical development of, seek regulatory approval for and, if approved, prepare for the commercialization of CPI-818, ciforadenant and mupadolimab, as well as product candidates under the Company's other development programs.
 These expenditures will include costs associated with research and development, conducting preclinical studies and clinical trials, obtaining regulatory approvals, manufacturing and supply, sales and marketing and general operations.
 In addition, other unanticipated costs may arise.
-Because the outcome of any clinical trial and/or regulatory approval process is highly uncertain, the Company may not be able to accurately estimate the actual amounts necessary to successfully complete the development, regulatory approval process and commercialization of CPI-006, CPI-818, and ciforadenant or any other product candidates.
-The Company does not expect its existing capital resources to be sufficient to enable it to fund the completion of its clinical trials and remaining development program of CPI-006, CPI-818 and ciforadenant through commercialization.
-In addition, its operating plan may change as a result of many factors, including those described in the Company's Annual Report on Form 10-K for the year ended December 31, 2020 filed on March 25, 2021.
+Because the outcome of any clinical trial and/or regulatory approval process is highly uncertain, the Company may not be able to accurately estimate the actual amounts necessary to successfully complete the development, regulatory approval process and commercialization of CPI-818, ciforadenant and mupadolimab or any other product candidates.
+The Company does not expect its existing capital resources to be sufficient to enable it to fund the completion of its clinical trials and remaining development program of CPI-818, ciforadenant and mupadolimab through commercialization.
+In addition, its operating plan may change as a result of many factors, including those described in the Company's Annual Report on Form 10-K for the year ended December 31, 2021 filed on March 10, 2022 and this Quarterly Report on Form 10-Q.

-The Company has incurred significant losses and negative cash flows from operations in all periods since inception and had an accumulated deficit of \$234.7 million as of March 31, 2021.
-The Company has historically financed its operations primarily through the sale of redeemable convertible preferred stock and common stock.
+The Company has incurred significant losses and negative cash flows from operations in all periods since inception and had an accumulated deficit of \$297.9 million as of September 30, 2022.
+The Company has historically financed its operations primarily through the sale of common stock and redeemable convertible preferred stock.
 While the Company has been able to raise multiple rounds of financing, there can be no assurance that in the event the Company requires additional financing, such financing will be available on terms which are favorable or at all.
 Failure to generate sufficient cash flows from operations, raise additional capital or reduce certain discretionary spending would have a material adverse effect on the Company's ability to achieve its intended business objectives.

-As of March 31, 2021, the Company had cash, cash equivalents and short-term marketable securities of \$68.0 million.
+As of September 30, 2022, the Company had cash, cash equivalents and short-term marketable securities of \$49.6 million.
 Management believes that the Company's current cash, cash equivalents and short-term marketable securities will be sufficient to fund its planned operations for at least 12 months from the date of the issuance of these financial statements.